Office of Academic Affairs

-This Award recognizes and honors outstanding academic, humanitarian, or professional service on the campus and/or beyond the boundaries of the University.
+This Award recognizes and honors outstanding academic, humanitarian, or professional service.
+There are two types of award:

-An award plaque and honorarium of $1,000 is presented at the Chancellor's State of the University Address in the Fall semester.
+One award plaque and one honorarium of $1,000 in either Campus Service or Civic Engagement is presented at the Chancellor's State of the University Address in the fall semester.

 Nominees must be tenured, full-time, faculty with seven or more years of service at UMSL.

 Nominees must show evidence consistent with the priorities and goals outlined in the UMSL Strategic Plan, demonstrating: